BitBoxSwiss/bitbox02-backup-recovery/README.md

 ### Re-Generating the Protobuf Messages

-Instal the protobufjs tool globally with:
+Install the protobufjs tool globally with:

     npm install -g protobuf.js